 • 50% of wildlife-induced outages are caused by birds.

 Along with better understanding of these challenges has come added pressure from environmental bodies and these concerns now mesh with those of electricity suppliers where, for them, reliability is the critical factor.

-This article, based on a contribution by Don Barrett of TE Connectivity, deals with applications where wildlife can interact with electrical networks.
+This INMR article from 2015, based on a contribution by Don Barrett of TE Connectivity, dealt with applications where wildlife can interact with electrical networks.
 These problems are better defined and potential solutions are provided that employ modern materials and design to enhance reliability while also protecting wildlife.

 Every power provider has suffered periodic disruptions from unplanned outages of one type or other.
 These have traditionally been classified as Weather, Wildlife or Unknown, with limited knowledge of the proportions due to each.
 Now, with greater knowledge, such unplanned outages are better categorized as due to: